Collection of Summer Results and Swale Sixth Form - - Read More

 Student’s needs are addressed on an individual basis and appropriate provision is put in place.
 Academic needs are supported fully within mainstream lessons by Specialist Teaching Assistants all of whom have relevant experience and hold or are working towards Level 2 or 3 British Sign Language.
 Teaching staff all have deaf awareness training and guidance on how to teach and meet the needs of deaf young people.

 We work closely with outside agencies such as Social Services, Deaf CAMHS, Educational Psychologists, NDCS, Speech and Language Therapy, The Specialist Teacher Service, audiology departments and cochlear implant teams.
-This ensures our knowledge is up-to-date and that our children receive the best support available at all times.
+All staff within the SRP have ongoing continue professional development ensuring that knowledge is up-to-date and that students receive the best support available at all times.